strvcom/react-native-hero-carousel/README.md

 - `index`: Current slide index
 - `total`: Total number of slides
 - `runAutoScroll`: Function to manually trigger auto-scroll with custom interval
+- `goToPage`: Function to programmatically navigate to a specific slide from another slide

 ### Utilities